 New England and the Tri-State area

-They offer setups of 6, 12, and 18 feet, in both straight and u-shaped formats.
-The Cup Bearer's standard package comes with three signature cocktails, beer and wine service, a wide variety of mixers, as well as videography and photography of the bar area throughout the reception.
+They offer setups of six, 12, and 18 feet, in both straight and u-shaped formats.
+The Cup Bearer's standard package comes with three signature cocktails, a wide variety of mixers, as well as videography and photography of the bar area throughout the reception.

 Because every bride is looking for something a bit different—and at different price points—owners of The Swig Rig have a few rental options.
 Their top-shelf package includes the trailer, bartending staff, and all the alcohol you'll need for the night.
 A mid-tier option provides the trailer and bartenders, but leaves you responsible for coordinating alcohol.
 If you plan to have something a bit different like a bubbly bar or lots of locally brewed beers, this could be a good option for you.
-If you've got a mixologist in mind and have the alcohol covered, you can also rent Swiggy (the bar truck) or Ritzy (the bar trailer) for the night.
+If you've got a mixologist in mind and have the alcohol covered, you can also rent their mobile bars Swiggy (if you're in San Diego) or Ritzy (if you're in Oregon) on their own for the night.

 Texas and California (available in other states upon request)

 With a fleet of old-school Airstream trailers—they all date back to the 1950's and 1960's—the vintage aesthetic is unmistakable with Silvercloud's mobile bar service.
-But they've upped the ante with photo booth trailers that will pull up alongside the mobile bar.
-They also have a signature drink called the Lemontini Drop.
-It's a refreshing blend of fresh lemon juice and CHELLO!, a small-batch lemon-infused vodka made in Austin, Texas.
+But they've modernized things with an option to rent photo booth trailers that will pull up alongside the mobile bar.
+Outside of the Airstream bar, you can also rent trailers dedicated to beer or Prosecco if that's more your style.

-Right now, these renovated 1960s-era Shasta campers are only making their rounds within the boundaries of Connecticut, but they may be expanding to other states soon.
-And it's a good thing too, because the bar is outfitted with keggerators and a flat screen that can display photos or video of your choice (think: the lost files from that wild super-fun bachelorette weekend).
+Since starting, these renovated 1960s-era Shasta campers have expanded from just servicing Connecticut to also servicing Massachusetts, New York, and Rhode Island.
+And it's a good thing too, because The Mobile Pub is outfitted with draught beer systems and a flat screen that can display photos or video of your choice (think: the lost files from that wild super-fun bachelorette weekend).

-It may seem too good to be true that this trailer will travel for events in all 48 contiguous U.S. states, but they've already made tracks all across the country!
-They tend to gravitate to big states like New York and California, but are down to hit the road whenever necessary.
+It may seem too good to be true that this trailer will travel for events in all 48 contiguous U.S. states, but it's true and they've already made tracks all across the country.
+They tend to gravitate to big states like New York and California but are down to hit the road whenever necessary.

-Road Soda has always been known for the fresh, seasonal produce they use in their cocktails, but lately they've been working with recipes that have no added sugar.
-So if you want to shave off some calories without sacrificing flavor, check out Road Soda's Instagram, swoon sufficiently, then book them for your reception.
+Road Soda has always been known for the fresh, seasonal produce they use in their cocktails, and they also work with recipes that have no added sugar.
+So if you want something a little healthier without sacrificing flavor, check out Road Soda's Instagram, swoon sufficiently, then book them for your reception.

 One of the best things about uDream Events is the variety of mobile bar setups they can provide.
 They have over 40 different styles to choose from, and they run the gamut: one made entirely of ice (this comes custom-made, so you can get creative); another that has a tiki bar aesthetic; and, our favorite, Fiona, a vintage Volkswagen van that opens its doors to reveal a fully functioning bar.